What is the best buy-to-let mortgage?

 How much can you borrow on a buy-to-let mortgage?

-To ensure you have a good buffer, it is a good idea to look for a rental income of between 130% to 150% of the total amount you borrow.
+To ensure you have a good buffer, it is a good idea to look for a rental income that is between 130% and 150% of the mortgage costs.
 This allows for the expenses that are likely to occur and the potential for void periods when the property stands empty between tenants.

 What returns can you expect on your buy-to-let investment?